[ Log In ] or [ Register ]

 Enchanted Rock - Summit Trail

-Trail (4.10)
+Trail

-0.75 Mile 800 Feet
+800 Feet

 N/A

-Yes No
+No

-$6.00 More Info
+More Info

 Getting there: Head west into Fredericksburg on Highway 290.
 In the middle of town turn right onto RR 965 and head north.
-After travelling approximately 18 miles look for the entrance to Enchanted Rock State Natural Area on the left.
+After traveling approximately 18 miles look for the entrance to Enchanted Rock State Natural Area on the left.
 Upon entering the park drive to the northernmost point of the parking area to get to one of the trailheads.

 Enchanted Rock, as seen from the observation platform near the Summit Trail trailhead.